-Assumed initial public offering price per share of our common stock Historical net tangible book value per share of our common stock as of March 31, 2017, before giving effect to this \$16.00 offering \$(54.26) Increase attributable to the conversion of outstanding preferred stock \$ 55.78 Pro forma net tangible book value per share as of March 31, 2017, before giving effect to this offering \$ 1.52 Increase in net tangible book value per share attributable to new investors 3.06 Pro forma as adjusted net tangible book value per share of our common stock after giving effect to this offering 4.58 \$11.42 Dilution per share of common stock to new investors participating in this offering \$11.42
+Assumed initial public offering price per share of our common stock \$16.00 Historical net tangible book value per share of our common stock as of March 31, 2017, before giving effect to this offering \$(54.26) Increase attributable to the conversion of outstanding preferred stock \$ 55.78 Pro forma net tangible book value per share as of March 31, 2017, before giving effect to this offering \$ 1.52 Increase in net angible book value per share attributable to new investors 3.06 Pro forma as adjusted net tangible book value per share of our common stock after giving effect to this offering 4.58 \$11.42 Dilution per share of common stock to new investors participating in this offering \$11.42

 The information discussed above is illustrative only, and the dilution information following this offering will be adjusted based on the actual initial public offering price and other terms of this offering determined at pricing.
 A \$1.00 increase (decrease) in the assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted net tangible book value by \$0.22 per share and the dilution to new investors by \$0.78 per share, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase of 1,000,000 shares offered by us would increase the pro forma as adjusted net tangible book value by \$0.37 per share, assuming the assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions by \$0.37 per share, assuming the assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
-Similarly, a decrease of 1,000,000 shares offered by us would decrease the pro forma as adjusted net tangible book value by \$0.40 per share and increase the dilution to new investors by \$0.40 per share, assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+An increase of 1,000,000 shares offered by us would increase the pro forma as adjusted net tangible book value by \$0.37 per share and decrease the dilution to new investors by \$0.37 per share, assuming the assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.
+Similarly, a decrease of 1,000,000 shares offered by us would decrease the pro forma as adjusted net tangible book value by \$0.40 per share and increase the dilution to new investors by \$0.40 per share and increase the dilution to new investors by \$0.40 per share, assuming the assumed initial public offering price of \$16.00 per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated expenses payable by us.